will-mei/cfiojobs/README.md

             or
             ./cfiojobs -g <group name> -fc

-    but the option -g requires an argument of host group name, for this case, you cannot put them together!
+    but the option -g requires an argument of host group name, for this case, you cannot put ~~ -gfc ~~ together!

-            ~~./cfiojobs -gfc <group name>~~